thedev132/hcb/README.md

 ## Contributing

 We are so excited for you to join the codebase!
-We have a [Quick Start](#quick-start) guide, or you can go to the [wiki](https://github.com/hackclub/hcb/wiki) for more information on how to get started.
+We have a [guide to getting started](#quick-start) below and additional documentation on the [wiki](https://github.com/hackclub/hcb/wiki).

-All contributors are expected to follow the Hack Club [Code of Conduct](https://hackclub.com/conduct).
+All contributors are expected to follow the Hack Club [Code of Conduct](https://hackclub.com/conduct) and Hack Club's [contributing guidelines](https://github.com/hackclub/hackclub/blob/main/CONTRIBUTING.md).

 ## Quick Start